DDimebag/sudoku/README.md

 ## Acknowledgments

-* This project was made for my
+* Thanks for my Programming Environments and Programming Technologies teachers
-* Programming Environments and
+* and of course for the [Stackoverflow](https://stackoverflow.com/)
-* Programming Technologies classes